4 May 2014

 It is important to note that Jesus explained to the two companions all the scriptures had spoken about him.
 So it was in breaking the Word of God for them that opened their eyes also.
 He did not speak only about the wonderful things God had done for his people and is still doing for us.
 He spoke of the suffering which was part of his own human experience.

 “Was it not necessary that the Christ should suffer and so enter into his glory”.
-It is, maybe, easy enough to speak generally about the cross in life.
+It is may be enough easy to speak generally about the cross in life.
 But when it touches our own lives we may wonder where God is.
 Yet in genuinely trying to do God’s will, suffering will come our way, as for example when we try to be faithful in marriage, be honest, forgive, show kindness to all we meet etc. Then we may expect in faith that we will also share in the resurrection of Jesus and not only when we die.
 We ought to pray for all priests each week that they would have the gift of preparing their homilies well by prayer so as to be able to break the Word of God for their Sunday congregations.
 They owe it to them to do this.
 It is not an option but indeed a serious obligation.

 When Jesus went in with the 2 disciples for a meal, he breaks the bread in his own special way and immediately they recognize him in this action.
 We are told that their eyes were opened.
 It might be good for us to ask the Lord to open our eyes too to recognize him in his Word and in the sacrament of his Body and Blood each time we take part in the celebration of Mass.